Producing podcasts – 7 golden recording tips

 2. Choose the right microphones

 The choice of microphone also greatly determines how ‘hollow’ or how direct the sound will be.
 Microphones have a certain sensitivity.
 Some microphones are ‘omnidirectional’, meaning that it doesn’t matter from which direction you speak into them.
 But the best microphones for podcasting are only sensitive on one side.
 Cardioid or Super Cardioid is the technical term for that, check this out if you want to know more about this.
 Super cardioid is even more directional than cardioid.
 With this directivity you can make sure you only record the host or guest, but as little as possible of the other guests and of the reflections in the room.
-I like to use the Røde Broadcaster as a microphone for podcasts (pictured below).
-Other options are the Shure SM7b or the Røde Procaster, Podcaster or PodMic, but basically any microphone for voice or vocals with a cardioid or super cardioid directivity can be used.
+I like to use the Shure SM7b as a microphone for podcasts.
+Other options are the Røde Broadcaster (pictured below) or the Røde Procaster, Podcaster or PodMic, but basically any microphone for voice or vocals with a cardioid or super cardioid directivity can be used.
+The Shure SM58 or Sennheiser E835 are also great options at a more friendly price.

 3. Pay attention to the microphone technique of the speakers